List of Nashville Sounds seasons: International League (2021–present)

 The Sounds have played at First Horizon Park since 2015.

 In conjunction with the 2021 restructuring of the minor leagues, the Sounds reaffiliated with the Milwaukee Brewers and were placed in the new Triple-A East (AAAE).
 Instead of holding traditional playoffs to determine a league champion, the team with the best record at the end of the regular-season was declared the winner, but 10 games were added onto the schedule as a postseason tournament, called the Triple-A Final Stretch, in which all 30 Triple-A clubs competed for the highest winning percentage.
 Nashville finished the tournament tied for fourth place with a 7–2 (.778) record.

-In 2022, the Triple-A East became known as the International League (IL).
+The Triple-A East became known as the International League (IL) in 2022.
 The Sounds won the 2022 Western Division title with a league-best 91–58 (.611) record, but they lost a single playoff game to determine the IL championship against the Durham Bulls.
-Since 2023, seasons have been played with a split-season format in which the teams with the best league-wide records at the end of each half qualify for the playoffs.
-Nashville has not qualified for the postseason under this format.
-Over five seasons as a Brewers affiliate, Nashville holds a 407–312 (.566) record, an 0–1 (.000) postseason record, and a 407–313 (.565) composite record.
-Combining both the current and former affiliations with Milwaukee, they are 1,130–1,025 (.524) in the regular-season and 9–9 (.500) in the postseason, giving them an overall record of 1,139–1,034 (.524).
+Since 2023, seasons have been played with a split-season format in which the team with the best league-wide record at the end of each half qualifies for the playoffs.
+Nashville has not reached the postseason under this format.
+Over six seasons as a Brewers affiliate, Nashville holds a 487–381 (.561) record, an 0–1 (.000) postseason mark, and a 487–382 (.560) composite record.
+Combining both the current and former affiliations with Milwaukee, they are 1,210–1,094 (.525) in the regular-season and 9–9 (.500) in the postseason, giving them an overall record of 1,219–1,103 (.525).